meet-one/eosjs-guide/README.md

 ## eosjs-guide
-Step-by-step guide to learning eosjs API for integration with EOSIO-based blockchains.(EOS,BOS,MEETONE)
+Step-by-step guide to learning eosjs API for integration with EOSIO-based blockchains.
+(EOS, MEETONE, BOS)

 [Sourcecode of Guide](index.js)